 What’s the value of a logo?
 Ask a company like Nike and you might say millions of dollars – but the truth is that, in 1971, Nike paid $35 for their logo.
-These days, the going rate for professional logo design is between $150 and $1,000.
-Those prices are coming down as the Internet provides a wealth of logo design contest sites and logo crowdsourcing sites, though!
+These days, the going rate for professional logo design can be anywhere between $150 and $50,000.
+We recently worked with a client that spent $16,000 on a logo design only to find it when they did a Google Image Search for their industry… they got rid of the firm and did an online design contest instead for $250 and got an original, unique, and well-designed logo that fit their overall brand.

 Articles and Infographics